-Yet as scary as breast cancer is, what we currently understand about cancer may give us an edge in beating the odds.
-Unlike earlier theories of cancer, we now know that our bodies are constantly defending themselves against cancerous and pre-cancerous cells and that the environment you provide your cells with is either a risk factor or a preventative factor in helping those cells normalize.
-According to hormone-specialist Dr. Sara Gottfried, "While we don’t fully understand all the ins and outs, it’s basically your lifestyle, genetics, immune functioning and nutrition that determine whether those cancer cells grow or get removed by your personal army of immune cells."
+As scary as breast cancer is, what we currently understand about cancer may give us an edge in beating the odds.
+A contemporary understanding of cancer acknowledges that our bodies are constantly working against cancerous and pre-cancerous cells and that the environment we provide our cells with can be either a risk factor or a preventative factor in helping those cells normalize.
+According to hormone-specialist Dr. Sara Gottfried, it's "lifestyle, genetics, immune functioning and nutrition that determine whether those cancer cells grow or get removed by your personal army of immune cells."

 But there is another vitally important factor in cellular health: MOVEMENT.

-Research done at UC Berkeley has specifically shown that breast cancer cells respond to movement, ie. loads, forces, touch, and sensory input.
+Research done at UC Berkeley has recently shown that breast cancer cells respond to movement, ie. loads, forces, touch, and sensory input.
+How amazing is that?

 Mechanotransduction explains that touch itself can provide a direct mechanism of action that will affect the chemical communication of cells in the body.
 And it's not just touch, because all sorts of forces and loads affect cells.
 Every load is a unique distortion of a cell.
 Even gravity affects cells.

-Since we know that gravity remains locationally stable (except in Interstellar), perhaps the most relevant question that we can ask here is whether/how our movements have changed, and how that might impact breast health.
+Since we know that gravity remains locationally stable (except in Interstellar ), perhaps the most relevant question that we can ask here is whether/how our movements have changed over time, and how that might impact breast health.

 We already know that modern semi-sedentary lifestyles decrease the health of our circulatory system, including the heart, and they negatively affect our metabolism and blood sugar regulation as well.
 Stagnation in the lymphatic system (which has no central pump and requires mechanical movement in order to work optimally) has a negative impact on our immune function as well.

-The most logical question might be: is breast cancer really any different?
+The most logical question might be: is the etiology of breast cancer really that different from these other modern diseases?

 Consider all the ways, both cultural and environmental, that we have altered the loads to our breasts and their surrounding muscles and tissues.